andres-sierra/andres-sierra/README.md

 ---
 ![Banner](banner.png)

-👨‍🔬I'm a **BSc.
-Chemical Engineer** working on control, automation, and optimization of processes (Oil & Gas, Water Treatment)
+👨‍🔬Chemical Engineer working on control, automation, and optimization of processes (Oil & Gas, Water Treatment).

+I use tools like Python, SQL (SQL Server), and Excel for consulting, manipulating, and analyzing data from CSV files, Database tables, or Spreadsheets.

+Currently, acquiring experience in the full project lifecycle from initiation to closure.
+Outstanding public speaking, team contribution, commitment, and especially, curiosity.

 👨‍💻**Data Science Student/Enthusiasm**